2E0PGS/blog/_drafts/mounting-ntfs-vmdk-ubuntu.md

 # Mount NTFS VMDK file in Ubuntu desktop

-Using `vmware-mount` which seemed to come with vmware player.
+Using `vmware-mount` which seemed to come with VMWare player.

 ## List partitions